Turbo Takeaways

-The problem has become even bigger with the rise of online gambling websites, where gamblers rely upon credit cards for payment.
+The issue has become even bigger with the rise of online gambling websites, where gamblers rely on credit cards for payment.
+Problem gamblers are addicted to gambling and take on credit card debt to pay for their bets.
+Typically, their luck doesn’t work in their favor, and the losses wreak havoc on their finances.

 A particular type of gambling debt is incurred in the form of casino markers.
 These are short-term, interest-free lines of credit extended by casinos to a person for gambling activity at their establishment.